All About Mirror Repair

 To modern and chic:

 But what do you do when your mirror gets damaged?
-No matter if it’s from a fall or simply old age, damage to your decorative mirror doesn’t automatically necessitate a trip to your local Target to redecorate.
+No matter if it’s from a fall caused by vibrations during some sort of roof install or simply old age, damage to your decorative mirror doesn’t automatically necessitate a trip to your local Target to redecorate.
 Mirrors, especially antique ones, are often worth restoring to their former glory.